 Germany to shut most schools to slow coronavirus spread

-Schools and kindergartens will be shut in most German states until after the Easter holiday next month, a measure designed to slow the spread of the coronavirus.
+Schools and kindergartens will be shut in most German states until after the Easter holiday in April, a measure designed to slow the spread of the coronavirus.

 "The challenge is immense," Bavarian state premier Markus Soeder told a news conference.
 "As of next Monday the schools and children's day-care centres will be closed - this will apply provisionally until the end of the Easter holidays, that is until April 20," he said, adding the authorities would then take stock of the situation.

-Ten other states, including North Rhine-Westphalia, Germany's most populous region, have taken similar measures.
-In the capital Berlin, schools and day-care centres will gradually shut down starting on Monday and public transport will be reduced to a minimum, Mayor Michael Mueller said.
+Ten other states, including North Rhine-Westphalia, Germany's most populous region, have taken similar measures as the number of confirmed cases across the nation jumped by 671 to 3,062.
+In Berlin, schools and day-care centres will gradually shut down starting on Monday and public transport will be reduced to a minimum, Mayor Michael Mueller said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)